sumnerevans/sumnerevans.com/content/2017-18-panma-canal-cruise/2018-01-04-puerto-limon-costa-rica.md

 appearing and disappearing out of nowhere.

 The waters are pretty rough.
-I don't get seasick easily, but I probably look drunk as I walk around because of the slight rocking of the ship back and forth.
+I don't get seasick easily, but I probably look drunk as I walk around because of the rocking of the ship back and forth.
 The captain said it would still be bad tomorrow, but should get smoother by the day after tomorrow.